pescobar/ansible-role-check-mk-agent/README.md

 ansible-role-check-mk-agent
 =========

-Install and configure the check-mk monitoring agent in CentOS machines
+Install and configure the check-mk monitoring agent in CentOS and Debian machines

 Requirements
 ------------